 You’ll soon see the road you drove down earlier to the parking spaces at Lough Accorymore.
 Join this and make your way back to complete the loop.

 Great stuff, you’ve completed the hike.
-I hope it was an enjoybale one and that you were not too disappointed by the views!
+I hope it was an enjoyable one and that you were not too disappointed by the views!

 What a great way to top off a wonderful day: Keem Beach.
 When you are relaxing on this beach, you can look upwards towards the mighty Croaghaun and officially knock this hike off your bucket list.

-There are loads of things to do and see on the island, including some incredibly scenic drives, tons of wonderful beaches and watersports to try your hand at.
-Have a look here for your ultimate guide to Achill.
+There are loads of things to do and see on the island, including some incredibly scenic drives, tons of wonderful beaches and water sports to try your hand at.

 Where to stay on Achill Island